pavelgyravel/sidekiq-sync/README.md

 # sidekiq-sync

-Adds `perform_sync` to Sidekiq to get return value from perform while still executing through Sidekiq (distributed workers!).
+Adds `perform_sync` to Sidekiq to get the return value from perform while still executing through Sidekiq (distributed workers!).
 Internally it stores the result in a unique queue that is polled.

 ## Usage: